govhealth/PostpartumTOC/input/pagecontent/terminology.md

          </td>
       </tr>
       <tr>
-         <td><a href="ValueSet-mh-toc-labor-delivery-types.html">Labor Type</a></td>
+         <td><a href="ValueSet-mh-toc-labor-delivery-types.html">Labor and Delivery Types</a></td>
          <td>
-            The MH TOC Labor Type ValueSet contains codes to represent types of labor such as spontaneous or medically induced.
+            The MH TOC Labor and Delivery Types ValueSet contains codes to represent types of labor such as spontaneous or medically induced.
+Additionally types of delivery are included, such as vaginal and c-section, amongst others.
          </td>
       </tr>
       <tr>